Peace-Research-Institute-Frankfurt/websites/parse-moodle-xml/Readme.md

 1. Install [Pandoc](https://pandoc.org/index.html) for your platform
 2. Run `bash markdownToDoc.bash` to convert the data first to markdown, then to docx.

+## Notes

+- This produces output similar to Moodle's [Aiken](https://docs.moodle.org/403/en/Aiken_format) format, but that only supports multiple choice questions
+- [Moodle2Word](https://docs.moodle.org/403/en/Word_table_format) might be a more feature-complete alternative to this script